kychris/VR-User-Interaction-Lab/README.md

 # VR UI Lab

-A lab to experiment with
+A lab to experiment with interactions in VR

 Technologies used
 * Unity 3d